Mavericks’ Cynthia Marshall: ‘I want to do it for the sisterhood’

 As she tells the story in an AT&T promotional video, Marshall was 11 when her father was confronted by a teenager at the front door of their public housing in Northern California.
 Instead of staying in a back room with her siblings, Marshall was curious.

 “I came to the front door and saw a young man point a pistol down actually towards me,” she said.
 “My father responded in self-defense.
 Fortunately, it wasn’t fatal.”

-Marshall says the family was sequestered in the house for their own safety.
+Marshall said the family was sequestered in the house for their own safety.
 When she returned to school, she was escorted by a uniformed police officer.

 SHE DESCRIBES HER PARENTS’ DIVORCE AS ‘VIOLENT’

 Marshall said she was once hit so hard by her father that her nose was broken.
 The relationship was so abusive that the family was forced to leave the house.
-When they returned, everything was gone with the exception of a mattress.
+When they returned, everything was gone except for a mattress.

 “He said we’d be hookers on the street without him,” Marshall, who was 15 at the time, said in the AT&T profile.
 “My mom said at 15 years old I responded, ‘No, we’re going to be the first in the family to go to college’ … and that I was going to be the president of something one day.”

 Marshall received a full scholarship to Berkeley.
-She says her experience in a violent household is motivation in her current position.
+She said her experience in a violent household is motivation in her current position.